Anthony Anenih

-Anthony Akhakon "Tony" Anenih (4 August 1933 – 28 October 2018) was a Nigerian politician who served as Minister of Works and Housing from 1999 to 2003.
+Anthony Akhakon Anenih (4 August 1933 – 28 October 2018) was a Nigerian politician who served as Minister of Works and Housing from 1999 to 2003.

 Early life

 Anenih was born in Uzenema-Arue, Uromi, in 1933.
 He joined the Nigeria Police Force in Benin City.
 Studying from home, he obtained secondary school qualifications.
 He attended the Police College in Ikeja, and was selected for further training at the Bramshill Police College, Basingstoke, England in 1966 and at the International Police Academy, Washington D.C. in 1970.

 He later served as a police orderly to the first Governor-General of Nigeria, Nnamdi Azikiwe.

 He worked as an instructor in various police colleges, and in 1975 was assigned to the Administrative Staff College (ASCON), Lagos.

 He retired from the Nigeria Police Force with the rank of commissioner of police.

 Early political career

 Anenih was the state chairman of the National Party of Nigeria (NPN) between 1981 and 1983, during which he supported Samuel Ogbemudia's election as civilian governor of Bendel State.
 However, the governorship was cut short by the military takeover of December 1983.

 He was National Chairman of the Social Democratic Party from 1992 to 1993, during which he supported the election of Moshood Abiola as president.
 He was a member of the Constitutional Conference in 1994.

 Anenih was a member of the Peoples Democratic Movement (PDM), United Nigeria Congress Party (UNCP) and Peoples Democratic Party (PDP).
 Anenih was said to have masterminded the 26 April 2002 declaration of President Obasanjo at the International Conference Center Abuja.

 He was deputy national coordinator of Olusegun Obasanjo's campaign organisation in the 1999 and 2003 elections.